Mediators work to extend Israel-Hamas truce after final planned hostage swap

 On the question of a longer-term cease-fire, Israel says it intends to continue its military campaign in Gaza.

-"In recent days I have heard a question: After completing this stage of the return of our hostages, will Israel go back to the fighting?
-My answer is an unequivocal yes," Netanyahu said Wednesday.
+"In recent days, I have heard a question: After completing this stage of the return of our hostages, will Israel go back to the fighting?
+My answer is an unequivocal yes," Israeli Prime Minister Benjamin Netanyahu said Wednesday.

 Details trickle out about the conditions of Israelis' captivity